 Reading Preferences

 Writers often find it easier to describe their fiction or creative non-fiction genres by telling you about their reading preferences.
 You will find mine on Goodreads, but here are the kinds of books I read (or avoid) and excuse me if my interpretation of genres isn’t entirely accurate—I’m certainly not a scholar of literature.
+I often read the so-called classics (old and new) or literary fiction, partly because I improve my craft by reading them and partly because I simply enjoy them.

 1. Most of all, I love original, well-crafted stories and characters.
 That could be any genre, but my preference is mostly for the unconventional.
 I like atmospheric stories and extra points if there is a touch of the bizarre, a sprinkling of the macabre, or some dark humour.
 Character-driven stories appeal to me, especially if they take place on the periphery of mainstream society.
 And magical realism is something I am drawn to.